What is Budget Variance?

 It’s important to discuss adverse (or negative) budget variance further because of its damaging and potentially severe consequences for a business.

 One of the most common ways that a company experiences adverse budget variance is through poor estimations of future spendings.
-The company may assume that a project will cost less than it ends up costing, whether for lack of accurate information about costs or unexpected expenses.
+The company may assume that a project will cost less than it ends up costing, whether due to a lack of accurate information about costs or unexpected expenses.
 A company may also experience negative variance if it allows office or industry politics to dictate a target spending that is unreasonably low.

 2. Positive Variance